DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 10. Check if any human subjects data is present.
 If so,

-<li>Request consent form/participant agreement if not present in the “Request” step</li>
+	- Request consent form/participant agreement if not present in the “Request” step
-<li>If data is not de-identified, document it for the "Request" step.</li>
+	- If data is not de-identified, document it for the "Request" step.

 ### UNDERSTAND Step